mmetawei/onequantum-mentorship-Apr2022/README.md

 # onequantum-mentorship-Apr2022
 This repository would include the coding tasks assigned by my mentor, Thomas Skripka. <br>
+# The Battleship boardGame in Python
+I got this problem in a failed Google Technical interview, I decided with Tom to tackle this problem again and make it as workable as possible.
 # Creating a python package
 The first task was to create a python project to solve a problem.
 He also provided me with those tutorials about the needed steps to create a python package: https://packaging.python.org/en/latest/tutorials/packaging-projects/ <br>